 1983 – Ray Mar, Phyllis Mah, Nanci Jan: Began the Mandarins’ transformation into a nationally-recognized drum corps.
 The corps competed in national summer tours for the first time ever.
 Ray earned the corps a reputation for consistent quality and excellence as evidenced by the eight Drum Corps International Championship titles won under his leadership.
 He was inducted into the DCI Hall Of Fame in 2013.
 Ray was the Mandarins’ longest-serving Director at 31 years and is now Director Emeritus and Advisor for the corps.

 2010 – Jim Tabuchi: Increased the Mandarins’ visibility, stature, and ties to both the local community and the drum corps arena.
 Today, the Mandarins are lauded for its programs which, besides the Mandarins Drum and Bugle Corps now include the Mandarins Academy at Sac State, Mandarins Music Academy, Mandarins Entertainment, and Mandarins Academy Summer Camp — each offering youth unique music education and performing arts opportunities.
 Under Jim’s leadership, the Mandarins acquired an equipment and uniform semi-trailer, a mobile kitchen, and the Mandarins Music Center building.
-Jim was appointed Mandarins President and CEO in 2014, DCI Director of the Year in 2017, DCI Board of Directors Member in 2018, and DCI Board Vice Chair in 2019, and DCI Secretary in 2020.
+Jim was appointed Mandarins President and CEO in 2014, DCI Director of the Year in 2017, DCI Board of Directors Member in 2018, DCI Board Vice Chair in 2019, and DCI Secretary in 2020.
 Jim retired as President and CEO in 2021, and currently serves as Executive Advisor.

 2015 – JW Koester: With over 30 years as a drum corps designer, instructor, and consultant, JW’s extensive experience helps corps members perform at their highest level possible.
 The Mandarins are now fielding a full 154-member drum and bugle corps.
 Under JW’s leadership, the Mandarins earned its highest placement and score at the DCI World Championship Semifinals in 2017, and in 2018 placed 10th at the DCI World Championship Finals for the first time in the Mandarins’ 55-year history.
 The corps repeated its 10th-place Finalist finish in 2019. and 2022.
 In 2023, JW was elected to the DCI Board of Directors, and was also voted World Class Corps Director of the Year by his peers.

 Funding and Philosophy